apollographql/apollo-server/docs/source/performance/caching.md

 ### In your resolvers (dynamic)

 You can decide how to cache a particular field's result _while_ you're resolving it.
-To support this, Apollo Server provides a `cacheControl` object in the [`info` parameter](../data/resolvers/#resolver-arguments) that's passed to every resolver.
+To support this, Apollo Server's [cache control plugin](../api/plugin/cache-control) provides a `cacheControl` object in the [`info` parameter](../data/resolvers/#resolver-arguments) that's passed to every resolver.

 > If you set a field's cache hint in its resolver, it **overrides** any cache hint you [provided in your schema](#in-your-schema-static).